ItaloHugoMDS/Simon-Game-Project---PIC18F4520---Milford-4x20-BKP/README.md

 Scroll down to Peripheral Libraries, in the PIC18F section, find your your OS platform, and download the library.

-After you've download and installed the library, copy the folders "include" and "source" and paste it in your folder
+After you've download and installed the library, copy the folders "include" and "source" and paste it in a folder you putted the C code.

+In the MPLAB X platform, go to the "project properties" in the the section "XC8 compiler" -> "Include directories" -> '...' (add both paths of the files you copied from the libraries and save those configurations)

+When you compile the code, it will generate an error in one of the files inside the library due to a "long" convertion, you can just delete this long conversion and compile the code again.